Therapy for Filipinos & Asian-Americans

 You feel pressure to carry the family (financially, emotionally, or both)

-You've internalized that asking for help is weakness, or that talking about your feelings is something people in your family don't do.
+You've internalized that asking for help is a weakness, or that talking about your feelings is something people in your family don't do.

 You feel like you don’t fully belong anywhere.